survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 ![Hello world](images/hello_01.png)

-T> If you fail to see anything at the browser, you may need to use a different port through `webpack-dev-server --port 3000` kind of invocation.
-One reason why the server might fail to run is simply because there's something else running in the port.
-You can verify this through a terminal command, such as `netstat -na | grep 8080`.
+T> If you fail to see anything at the browser, you may need to use a different port.
+The server might fail to run because there's something else running in the port.
+You can verify this through terminal using a command such as `netstat -na | grep 8080`.
 If there's something running in the port 8080, it should display a message.
-The exact command may depend on your platform.
+The exact command may depend on the platform.

 ## Configuring Hot Module Replacement (HMR)